harymitchell/github-event-ranker/README.md

 # GithubEventRanker
+Usage of Github's User Events API using node.js.

 ## Requirements
 For a given username, pull down the data from Github API user events endpoint and perform a weighted average of events.